Environment and Sustainability

 The NHS is one of the largest contributors to the UK’s carbon footprint and as such the NHS has the potential to play a leading role in protecting and promoting the health of the community.

-On 1 July 2022, the NHS became the first health system to embed net zero into legislation, through the Health and Care Act 2022.
-This places duties on NHS England, and all trusts, foundation trusts, and integrated care boards to contribute towards statutory emissions and environmental targets.
+On 1 July 2022, NHS England became the first health system to embed net zero into legislation, through the Health and Care Act 2022.
+This places duties on all NHS service providers to meet statutory emissions and environmental targets.
 The Act requires commissioners and providers of NHS services specifically to address the net zero emissions targets.
 It also covers measures to adapt to any current or predicted impacts of climate change identified within the 2008 Climate Change Act.
-To support NHS England’s net zero ambition, each trust and integrated care system should have a Green Plan which sets out clear aims, objectives, and delivery plans for carbon reduction.
+To support NHS England’s net zero ambition, each service provider should have a Green Plan which sets out clear aims, objectives and delivery plans for carbon reduction.

-By reducing carbon emissions, promoting sustainable practices and encouraging healthier lifestyles KMPT are able to help in the fight against climate change, save money and achieve a wealth of health benefits.
+By reducing carbon emissions, promoting sustainable practices and encouraging healthier lifestyles, our Trust will be able to help fight climate change, save time, money and resources and achieve a wealth of health benefits.

 Our commitment to change